a95101303/TEXONO_CODE/README.md

 <br>
 Dear PEOPLE in TEXONO:
 </br>
 These codes are for the project of constraining on WIMPs

 without and with

 **Earth Effect Incorporated**

-Please use codes as you wish
+Please use codes as you wish.

 (Sorry my coding is not professional, I will try my best do the interpretation in this script.)
 //======================================================//